-Turn the unit upside down on a flat surface.
+Turn the unit upside down on a flat

+surface.
 Straighten out chain, then lay it on a flat surface.

-- Remove bar mounting nuts, bar clamp plate, and old chain. - Turn the adjusting screw counterclockwise to move the adjusting pin almost as far as it will go to the rear.
-Do not remove the adjusting screw from the unit.
+Remove bar mounting nuts, bar clamp plate, and old chain.

+Turn adjusting screw on the bar to move the tensioning rack as far as it will go toward the front of the bar.